jdevfullstack/programming-core-concepts/README.md

 the C language, we'll be using it to demonstrate the core concepts of programming.

+*Take note: we don't want to discuss every detail of the code in terms of the C language, rather we just want to get the core concepts of computer programming that are common in different programming languages.*

 ## Input / Output
 As was mentioned, a programmable computer is very important but the way you interact with the computer